 Chairmen of UGC and AICTE would be approached for necessary steps to encourage recognition and provision of credits for MOOCs in the relevant areas.
 UGC would also be invited to nominate an officer in this regard.

-There are several issues of self sustenance in the offering of MOOCs, such as upgradation of course content, conduct of examination and award of certification with due credits.
+There are several issues of self sustenance in the offering of MOOCs, such as up-gradation of course content, conduct of examination and award of certification with due credits.
 Initially, new MOOC course will have to be funded in project mode for development of the self-sustaining models in this regard.

 Data integrity to be maintained and ownership of content and IPR should be with the Ministry/professor and institutions offering the course.